froberge/githubaction-azurevault-demo/README.md

 1. Persistent disk

 #### OpenShift Actions runners

+Red Hat also provides actions runners to integrates with OpenShift.
 The easiest way to add self-hosted runners to your Red Hat OpenShift environment is to use the `OpenShift Actions Runner Installer`.

 For this demo we will be using GitHug Actions runners onto an existing OpenShift cluster.
 Red Hat as developed a set of tools to help installing this.
 * [OpenShift Action runner](https://github.com/redhat-actions/openshift-actions-runners) which consist of a set of container images tahat run the GitHub Actions runner